vladh/lein-sassy/README.md

 # lein-sass
 Use Sass with Clojure.
-Includes support for Autoprefixer.
+Includes (will include) support for Autoprefixer.

-## Usage
+## Credits

-FIXME: Use this for user-level plugins:

-Put `[lein-sass "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-sass 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:

-Put `[lein-sass "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

-    $ lein sass
+This plugin was greatly inspired by [lein-haml-sass](https://github.com/rtircher/lein-haml-sass).

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Vlad-Ștefan Harbuz

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0.